jazzband/pip-tools/README.rst

 .. code-block:: bash

-    # only update the flask package
+    # only update the django package
-    $ pip-compile --upgrade-package flask
+    $ pip-compile --upgrade-package django

-    # update both the flask and requests packages
+    # update both the django and requests packages
-    $ pip-compile --upgrade-package flask --upgrade-package requests
+    $ pip-compile --upgrade-package django --upgrade-package requests

-    # update the flask package to the latest, and requests to v2.0.0
+    # update the django package to the latest, and requests to v2.0.0
-    $ pip-compile --upgrade-package flask --upgrade-package requests==2.0.0
+    $ pip-compile --upgrade-package django --upgrade-package requests==2.0.0

 You can combine ``--upgrade`` and ``--upgrade-package`` in one command, to provide constraints on the allowed upgrades.
 For example to upgrade all